lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

 Republican.)

 Thats not what I mean here.
 I mean the totality of assumptions, implicit knowledge, unwritten rules and thats what we do around here.
+Every human group has a culture - and its unlikely you can even ask what that culture is, but violate one of its unwritten laws and it will react.
+And guess what - there are many different human groups.
+And they can all find their tribe online.
+And each group and culture has (slightly, or very) different rules, rules which would be really nice if they were protected or enfirced by the law of the land.
+And maybe other peoples land.

+The internet has linked up every single human group and tribe, tribes that never used to be aware of the existence of otehrs, and the legal and administratravie frameworks of the previous time are

+WHat has this to do qwith AI?
+Well we cleverly have not resolved the different cultures.
+We dont know how.
+But we did stick all the different cultures into the head of an AI tool called an LLM.
+And we kinda hoped it would sort out the mess we could not.

 Let me tell you another story about my dad.
 So, sometime in my thirties, it was a hot summers day in a London Park, and my friends and I came across an Ice Cream van and treated ourselves to a 99 flake.
-And I came out with my "Piece of relevant amusing trivia useful for this moment in a conversation"
+And I came out with my "Piece of Relevant and Amusing Trivia Useful For This Moment in A Conversation"

 "Did you know Mr Whippy Ice Cream is made from seaweed."

 I beamed around the group expecting a couple of oh wows for my conversational gambit.

 Everyone just looked at me.

 "No, what.
 Its milk. frozen milk and sugar and probably E-Numbers.
-DO you mean the E-Numbers?"
+Do you mean the E-Numbers?"

 "No", I say, dredging up ancient memories.
 "Seaweed, like great floating mats of